Classic Cooking Profession Guide

 Best Food for Each Class

-Note that the food included in the list is all available in Phase 1.
+Note that the food included in the list is all currently available in-game.
 While there may be better options later in the game, these are not included yet as they are not available.

 - Druid — There are 4 roles for Druids, so the food varies.